facebook/react/docs/docs/reference-test-renderer.md

 testRenderer.update(element)
 ```

-Update the element with a passed element.
+Re-render the in-memory tree with a new root element.
+This simulates a React update at the root.
+If the new element has the same type and key as the previous element, the tree will be updated; otherwise, it will re-mount a new tree.

 ### `testRenderer.unmount()`